 Writing is also something one might not expect artificial intelligence to master as it requires creativity and the ability to structure a sentence in a captivating way for the reader.
 However, OpenAI was able to create GPT-2, a text generating program capable of writing sentences and articles with little to no input prompts and context.
-It can write simpler texts like essays, to more complex texts such as debate material and poetry.
+It can write simpler texts like and provide help with essay writing, to more complex texts such as debate material and poetry.

 We're releasing the 1.5billion parameter GPT-2 model as part of our staged release publication strategy.